July 15-24th 2024

-The end of day five, after resupplying and refueling in Podgorica, we’ll meet at a wonderful lakeside wild campsite at Rikavac lake, right next to the Albanian border.
+At the end of day six, after resupplying and refueling in Podgorica, we’ll reach a wonderful lakeside wild campsite at Rikavac lake, right next to the Albanian border.
 The last 15 km of access trail to the lake is really extraordinary, very similar to the most attractive trails of western Alps.
-Day six takes us further towards the south side of Komovi mountains, ending on Bjelasica, probably the best mountain for exploring on wheels in Montenegro.
+Day seven takes us further towards the south side of Komovi mountains, ending on Bjelasica, probably the best mountain for exploring on wheels in Montenegro.
 In several places on the grassy ridges of Bjelasica it’s possible to reach above 2000 m on wheels, which is normally not possible in the rocky landscape elsewhere in Montenegro.

 During the tour we’ll mostly be sleeping on nice natural campsites in total wilderness, often near lakes, at altitudes between 1300 and 1800 m, so prepare warm clothing – even at mid summer at those altitudes nights can be cold.
-On three nights we will be in official camps.
-Our average time of arrival to campsite is between 17:00 and 18:00, and morning departure time is usually between 8:30 and 9:30.
-Montenegro is a country rich with wildlife (including wolves and bears), but no attacks on campers have been recorded, so you can be relaxed.
+On four nights we will be in official camps.
+Our average time of arrival to campsite is between 17:00 and 18:00, and morning departure time is usually between 9:00 and 9:30.
 To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food (although you can also use campfire), mobile refrigerator (12 V), etc. In Žabljak there will be a possible bungalow or hotel alternative to camping – we’ll consult the participants of the tour and, if you want to break the camping routine for a day, it is possible (not included in the expedition price).

 Equipment of your vehicle for Montenegro Highlands tour should include